Skip to main content

 password: "{{DATABASE_PASSWORD}}"

-## uncomment and customize the line below if using ducklake
+## Uncomment and customize the line below for DuckLake

 application: